conan-io/docs/reference/conanfile/tools/layout.rst

 shows how you could implement your own logic (and probably put it in a common ``python_require`` if you are going to use it in multiple packages).

+To learn more about the layouts and how to use them while developing packages, please check the :ref:`package layout<package_layout>` section.

 .. _conan_tools_basic_layout: